eja/wikilite/README.md

 * **Lexical Search**: Utilizes FTS5 for efficient keyword-based searching within the SQLite database, ideal for exact word and phrase matching.
 * **Optional Semantic Search**: Implements ANN quantization and MRL (Matryoshka Representation Learning) with text embeddings to find semantically similar content, effectively handling misspellings, morphological variations, and synonymy.
 * **Flexible Embedding Options**: Supports native Qwen3 embedding generation directly in pure Go.
 Alternatively, can delegate embedding generation to external OpenAI-compatible APIs.
-* **Cross-Platform & Android**: Available for Linux, macOS, Windows, Android, and as a native Android application.
+* **Cross-Platform**: Available for Linux, macOS, Windows, and as a native Android application.
 * **Minimal Deployment**: Requires only the Wikilite executable and the database file on POSIX platforms.
 * **Offline Operation**: Complete functionality without internet connectivity.
 * **Dual Interfaces**: Command-line interface for terminal usage and web interface for browser-based access.